 This trail can be tough to follow, especially in a lower meadow, the trick is to know that after the meadow the trail parallel's the steep cascading creek on the left (west) side.
 I think I have lost it every time I have passed through that meadow, but have always picked it back up again as it goes back in the woods near the creek.
 Its easier to follow beyond this point, but if you lose it, just stay close to the creek and you will find your way to the upper basin.

 From here there are two "standard routes", depending on the season.
 If there is snow, the best route is the Southwest Couloir, but when dry the West Ridge is a more sensible option, dry couloirs are usually a misery of lose rock and ball bearing scree.
 An ice axe and crampons will come in handy for the couloir, and an ice axe should still be carried for the west ridge route as the access gully that reaches the southwest face may be snow choked into July.

-Some Images from the two "standard routes", click to enlarge:
+Some Images from the two "standard routes" and a shot of the tech routes on the north side, click to enlarge:

 CampingThere are several small dispersed camp sites along the Red Sandstone Road and some of the side roads off of it.
 A few of these have recently been closed for restoration, please observe all closures.
 There is also about a one mile stretch of the road that goes through private property, please do not camp in that area.

 The peak lies within Eagles Nest Wilderness and backcountry camping opportunities are plentiful, just be sure to follow Leave No Trace and the Wilderness Area regulations for camping off trail, away from lakes and streams, and not within 1/4 mile of treeline.
 Campfires are allowed, but subject to Wilderness regulations and possible restriction during high fire danger.
 Also please refrain from camping until you are past the Piney River Ranch and within the wilderness boundary.
 You probably don't want to camp that close to the ranch anyway.